 The minimum time required for registering a firm in Russia is roughly two weeks.

-Employees need to sign an employment contract with their employer within the first 3 days of joining the organization.
-If the employer does not provide an employment contract within the stipulated time frame, it can be deemed as a breach of legislation.
+Employees need to sign the contract with the organizations within the first 3 days of joining the work.
+However, if the employer does not provide an employment contract within the stipulated time frame, this calls for a breach of legislation.

 The Russian Accounting Standards (RAS) are the standard criteria followed for accounting in Russia.

 The corporate tax rate in Russia is 20%.
 18% goes to the regional establishments and 2% goes to the Russian government.

 The standard VAT rate is 20%.
 There is a reduced rate of 10% for certain products and services.

 The General Data Protection Regulation (GDPR) came into effect in May 2018 and represents a broad revision of the regulations in Europe.
 It states that the employees have the right to information about the processing of their personal data.